umbraco/UmbracoDocs/14/umbraco-cms/extending-backoffice/extension-types/entity-actions/README.md

 You can set a User's permissions for each item in the Umbraco Content tree from the User Section of the Umbraco Backoffice.

-If you are developing a custom section, or a custom Dashboard, you might want to display some different options based on a User's permission set on a particular item.
+If you are developing a custom section or a custom Dashboard, you might want to display some different options.
+This depends on a User's permission set on a particular item.

 ## Entity Actions in the UI <a href="#entity-actions-in-the-ui" id="entity-actions-in-the-ui"></a>